Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Results and Discussion

-After observing that SNGD can improve the approximation of the global descent direction we examined if SNGD has a bigger impact on models with non-convex loss surfaces, where the global descent direction is hard to approximate for standard GD.
-Therefore we calculated an approximate visualization of the loss landscape by calculating the loss value along the direction of a successful adversarial perturbation ($g$) and a random orthogonal direction ($g^\perp$) originating from a clean sample as exemplified in Figure \ref{fig:loss_landscape}.
-In contrast to prior work \cite{Kurakin2018, Chan20} we found that the loss surface of the adversarial trained models (RFGSM and PGD) is often not increasing most rapidly towards the adversarial direction, which shows the non-convexity of the optimization problem.
-Furthermore, we noticed that in cases where the loss surface is less convex, the performance difference between PGD and SN-PGD increases.
-The sub-figures \textbf{(A)}, \textbf{(B)}, and \textbf{(C)} show loss surfaces which are increasingly convex, simultaneously the performance difference between SN-PGD and PGD for these models decreases (\textbf{(A)}:$4.1\%$, \textbf{(B)}: $1.2\%$, \textbf{(C)}: $0.1\%$).
-Table \ref{tab:first_results} shows that the difference between SN-PGD and PGD is higher for RFGSM-trained networks, where we generally observed that the loss surface is less convex.
-Note that this kind of loss surface visualization is limited and provides only an approximation of the true characteristics.
+After observing that DSNGD can improve the approximation of the global descent direction, we examined if DSNGD has a bigger impact on models with non-convex loss surfaces, where the global descent direction is hard to approximate for standard GD.
+Therefore, we construct an approximate visualization of the loss landscape by calculating the loss value along the direction of a successful adversarial perturbation ($g$) and a random orthogonal direction ($g^\perp$) originating from a clean sample as exemplified in Fig.~\ref{fig:loss_landscape}.
+In contrast to prior work \cite{Kurakin2018} we find that the loss surface of the adversarially trained models (fast-FGSM and PGD) is often not increasing most rapidly towards the adversarial direction, which shows the non-convexity of the optimization problem.
+Furthermore, we noticed that in cases where the loss surface is more convex, the performance difference between PGD and DSN-PGD decreases.
+This behaviour is exemplified in the sub-figures \textbf{(2A)} and \textbf{(2B)}.
+The shown loss surfaces are increasingly convex, simultaneously the performance difference between DSN-PGD and PGD for these models decreases.
+Where DSN-PGD achieves a $21.4\%$ higher success rate on model \textbf{(2A)} the difference is reduced to $0.2\%$ on model \textbf{(2B)} .
+The loss surface visualized in \textbf{(2A)} shows signs of obfuscated gradients.
+The gradients near the data point are close to zero and therefore provide limited information.
+Additionally, the loss surface has spiky artifacts which limit the gradient information of a single data point.
+In contrast, \textbf{(2B)} shows no signs of gradient obfuscation.
+Consistent with this observation, model \textbf{(2A)} exhibits relatively high $\sigma$ values which results in more smoothing of the loss landscape.
+Accordingly, for model \textbf{(2B)} the standard deviation $\sigma$ is converging to $0$, as all sampled gradients point towards the same direction and do not provide additional information.